bradleyjay/datadog_test/datadog/answers.md

 # Section 4: Collecting APM Data

-*Given the following Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:*
+*Given the (supplied) Flask app (or any Python/Ruby/Go app of your choice) instrument this using Datadog’s APM solution:*
 - *Note: Using both ddtrace-run and manually inserting the Middleware has been known to cause issues.
 Please only use one or the other.*
 ---

 ## Instrument an Flask/Python/Ruby/Go app using Datadog APM
 ##### Step 1: Examine the supplied Flask app

-The Datadog supplied Flask app:
+The Datadog-supplied Flask app:

 ```python
 from flask import Flask